Rokutann/nalist.el/README.md

 ### nalist-equal `(nalist-a nalist-b)`

-Return t if NALIST-A nad NALIST-B are identical with ’equal, otherwise nil.
+Return t if NALIST-A nad NALIST-B are identical with ‘equal’, otherwise nil.

 ```lisp
 (nalist-equal nal-1 '((a . b) (c . d)))) ;; => t
 (nalist-equal nal-1 '((c . d) (a . b)))) ;; => nil
 ```

-### nalist-set-equal `(nalist-a nalist-b &optional testfn)`
+### nalist-set-equal-p `(nalist-a nalist-b &key (testfn 'equal)`

-Test with TESTFN if NALIST-A and NALIST-B have the same set of pairs.
+Test with ‘equal’ if NALIST-A and NALIST-B have the same set of pairs.

 Return t if so, otherwise nil.
-The default value of TESTFN is ’equal.

 ```lisp
 (nalist-set-equal nal-1 '((a . b) (c . d)))) ;; => t